FOR RELEASE JUNE 01, 2019

 Farr is a graduate of Iowa State University and interned at the University of Iowa.

 Representing more than 100,000 credentialed nutrition and dietetics practitioners, the Academy of Nutrition and Dietetics is the world’s largest organization of food and nutrition professionals.
 The Academy is committed to improving the nation’s health and advancing the profession of dietetics through research, education and advocacy.
 Visit the Academy at www.eatright.org.

 Please know that RDNs want to be your partner in the care of your patients.
 We provide so much more than nutrition counseling.
-We fight food and nutrition fads and teach important cooking skills.
-We are experts in many food, nutrition, health and exercise specialty areas, and we value fitness, lifestyle change and the power of food.
+RDNs fight food and nutrition fads and teach important cooking skills.
+As experts in many food, nutrition, health and exercise specialty areas, and we value fitness, lifestyle change and the power of food.

-#4 I won’t send patients to the Internet for nutrition and diet advice or discourage patient requests for further nutrition counseling.
-You can easily send them to www.eatright.orgwwhere they can search on a list of RDNs with the specific expertise they are looking for, in the zip code nearest them.
-Even better, make a list of RDN referral sources.
+#4 Dr. Google?: I won’t send patients to the Internet for nutrition and diet advice.
+I will offer further nutrition counseling from and RDN for my patients.
+You can easily send your patients to www.eatright.org.
+Here they can search on a list of RDNs with the specific expertise they are looking for, in the zip code nearest them.
+Even better, you can develop a list of RDN referral sources.
 You can also find licensed dietitians through your state board of licensure for health professionals.
 Or just google……Registered Dietitians.
 I found 5.5 million results.

 “Keto here, keto there, keto everywhere!”
 It is inevitable, whether attending social gatherings, visiting the grocery store or interacting on social media you have probably heard about the keto diet and been tempted by its promises.
 In fact, the keto diet was the most searched weight loss diet in 2018.
 But is this diet the weight loss solution we’ve all been waiting for?